OHDSI/KnowledgeBase/LAERTES/PubMed/README.md

    drugs.
 MeSH pharmacologic entities that represent groups of drugs are used quite a bit by MEDLINE.
 Semmeddb is used to identify any specific drugs in a grouping that are mentioned in the pubmed title or abstract.
-Drug - HOI evidence provided in the OA graph is limited to only those specific drugs.
-Prior experience shows that, if we don't do this, we have many drug - HOI evidence items that apply to drugs not relevant to the journal article.
+Drug - HOI evidence provided in an OA graph where the drug is in 'adeAgents' is limited to only those specific drugs.
+Collections under 'adeAgentsUnfiltered' hold the drugs within a pharmacologic grouping that were not found in the title or abstract.
+The negative control use case appears to benefit from the much less specific (and often just incorrect) approach of including inferring the drug-HOI associations apply to all drugs within a pharmacologic grouping.

    NOTE: There are all kinds of duplication that occurs in the output file mentioned above.
 Take the following example: